HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v6.00/networking/invoke-ovvcmmigration.md

 ```

 ## Description

+{% hint style="warning" %}
+ This Cmdlet is now deprecated.
+The VCM migration functionality was removed from HPE OneView starting with the 5.50 release.
+{% endhint %}

 This function is used to migrate an existing Virtual Connect Manager configuration to HPE OneView.
 If an enclosure was added to an HPE OneView appliance as Monitor-Only, then you must first remove the enclosure from the appliance, and then use this Cmdlet to migrate the enclosure.